Nautical tourism: Europe

-Among the more interesting locations frequented by nautical tourists, Greek islands and the Croatian coast offers services at more than 50 ports, touting it as Mediterranean as it once was.
-Croatia's Greece's efforts have been so successful they have been offered to the tourism industry as a model for sustainable nautical tourism.
-During this year's Adriatic Boat Show the official ceremony of opening the construction site of marina for mega-yachts has been held.
-Marina Mandalina & Yacht Club, situated in Šibenik, in 2011 will be able to accept 79 yachts up to 100 meters in length and provide them a complete service.
-Italy has gone to great lengths to attract boating tourists to its ports as well.

-The Netherlands
+Netherlands

 Water travel used to be the only form of transportation between cities in the Netherlands.
 Since improvements in the road and rail structure, less and less commercial freight water traffic is using the water.
 In the latter half of the 20th century the growth of water tourism exceeded the amount of freight traffic, and older cities whose ports were long disused refurbished them for water tourists.
 Water tourists are a strong lobby for protecting old water routes from being closed or filled.
 Both refurnished antique canal boats ("salonboten") and modern tour boats ("rondvaartboten") are available for tourist day trips in most Dutch cities.
 A steady tourist industry has kept both the old canals of Amsterdam and their canal mansions open for water traffic.
 Their popularity has introduced water traffic safety laws to ensure that the commercial passenger boats have right-of-way over private skiffs and low yachts, while preventing fatal accidents.

 To reduce the less desired side-effects of popular watertourist spots, the public awards stimulate sustainable tourist innovations, such as the EDEN award for the electricity-propelled tourist boats in De Weerribben-Wieden National Park.

 Czech Republic

-River tourism is exceptionally popular among the Czech people, who sail by canoes, rafts or other boats downstream major Bohemian rivers as Vltava, Sázava, Lužnice, Ohře, or Otava.
-The most popular and frequented river section is the Vltava from Vyšší Brod via Rožmberk and Český Krumlov to Zlatá Koruna, which is annually visited by as many as hundreds of thousands paddlers (in Czech called "vodáci", sg. "vodák").
+River tourism is exceptionally popular among the Czech people, who sail by canoes, rafts or other boats downstream major Bohemian rivers as Vltava, Sázava, Lužnice, Ohře and Otava.
+The most popular and frequented river section is the Vltava from Vyšší Brod via Rožmberk nad Vltavou and Český Krumlov to Zlatá Koruna, which is annually visited by as many as hundreds of thousands paddlers (in Czech called vodáci, sg. vodák).
 The lowest section of the Sázava (downstream from Týnec nad Sázavou) is also very frequented, for its fine rapids, scenic landscape, and proximity to Prague.
 In peak season, "traffic jams" can be regularly seen on the busiest rivers, mainly at weirs.
 The most popular river sections are plentifully equipped with camps, stands, pubs, and boat rental services.
 There has even some "paddlers' culture" developed, with peculiar slang, songs, traditions etc., related to the Czech tramping movement.